openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 AAPS-.apk file
 ---------------
 The basic component of the system.
 Before installing the app, you have to build the apk-file (which is the filename extension for an Android App) first.
 Instructions are  `here <../../Installing-AndroidAPS/Building-APK.html>`_.

-   `this> documentation <

 Optional Modules
 ==================